ApryseSDK/pdftron-react-native/API.md

 ```

 #### canRedo
-Checks for the ability to perform the redo operation from the current snapshot.
+Checks whether a redo operation can be perfromed from the current snapshot.

 Returns a Promise.